Sleep Aids And Stimulants (cont.)

 Pregnancy and lactation: The use of melatonin during pregnancy or lactation has not been studied adequately.
-At high doses (more than 300 mg), melatonin may affect contraception (birth control) and increase levels of prolactin in the body.
 Based on past experience with other agents and the possibility of unknown risks to the fetus, melatonin should be avoided during pregnancy while breastfeeding.
 Consult your doctor before you use melatonin if you are pregnant or breastfeeding.

 Children: The use of melatonin in children may be effective, particularly in children with disturbed sleep due to autism spectrum disorders.
 However, it should not be used as a first-choice treatment in children.
 Consult your pediatrician before giving your child melatonin for sleep.

 Drug interactions: Although melatonin is sold as a dietary supplement, it should be thought of as a drug.
 It has side effects and may have drug interactions that have not been identified.
 The level of melatonin that the body produces is increased by certain drugs, such as selective serotonin reuptake inhibitor antidepressants or SRRIs (for example, fluoxetine [Prozac], sertraline [Zoloft], paroxetine [Paxil]) and monoamine oxidase inhibitors (for example, tranylcypromine [Parnate], phenelzine [Nardil]).
 The interaction between these antidepressants and melatonin used as a sleeping aid has not been assessed.